ozgrozer/ai-renamer/readme.md

 ## Ollama Usage

-Ollama is the default provider so you don't have to do anything.
-You can just run `npx ai-renamer /images`.
-At the first launch it will try to auto-select the Llava model but if it couldn't do that you can specify the model.
+Ollama is the default provider, so you don't need to specify it explicitly.
+Simply run `npx ai-renamer /images`.
+On first launch, it will try to auto-select the Llava model.
+If it cannot do so, you can specify the model manually:

 ```bash
 npx ai-renamer /path --provider=ollama --model=llava:13b